GoogleCloudPlatform/solutions-builder/README.md

 gcloud auth application-default set-quota-project $PROJECT_ID
 ```

-### Create skeleton code in a new folder with Cookiecutter
+### Create skeleton code in a new folder

-Run the following to generate skeleton code in a new folder:
+Run the following to generate skeleton code in a new folder using Cookiecutter:
 ```
 cookiecutter https://github.com/GoogleCloudPlatform/solutions-template.git
 ```